pc-woody

 Panel Hole Filler

-ADVISEMENT: Staining PC-Woody is possible but results will vary depending on the stain.
-Lighter color stains are ineffective.
-Use stains containing greater pigment.
-Stains that contain only dye will produce disappointing results.
-Tinting the paste with colorant or dry pigments is effective.
-Solid stains, Stain Markers and paint will solve most problems.
+ADVISEMENT: Staining PC-Woody is recommended using solid stain.
+Using semi-transparent stain is possible but results will vary depending on the stain.
+Transparent stains that contain only dye will produce disappointing results.
+Coloring PC-Woody with tints or dry pigments is sometimes helpful.
+Stain markers and pencils can add grain.

 pc-woody-1-5oz